Writing a single-file website with Rust

 }

-call is a macro, which expands to something more verbose… Apparently, with macros you can also make full-blown DSLs that are directly embedded in Rust code.
+My first impression was that it is a mature programming language that is crazy about compile-time stuff.
+For example, the above println! call is a macro, which expands to something more verbose… Apparently, with macros you can also make full-blown DSLs that are directly embedded in Rust code.

-compiler’s error messages were very good.
+The rustc compiler’s error messages were very good.

 I think I haven’t really dived deep enough to discover the standout features that I keep hearing about like memory management safety.
 So unfortunately I didn’t get the hype at this time.